Graham James (bishop): Episcopal ministry

 On 23 February 1993, James was consecrated a bishop by George Carey, Archbishop of Canterbury, at Westminster Abbey.
 He was the Bishop of St Germans in the Diocese of Truro from 1993 to 1999.
 From 1995 he was a member of the General Synod of the Church of England and from 1999 the 71st Bishop of Norwich.
 He was installed at Norwich Cathedral on 29 January 2000.
 In 2004, James became a Lord Spiritual and sat in the House of Lords.
 From 2006 he was a member of the Archbishops' Council and chair of the Ministry Division, Church of England.
 He chairs the BBC's Standing Conference on Religion and Belief.

 James retired on 28 February 2019.
 He is a regular contributor to BBC Radio 4's Thought for the Day.
 Since late 2019, he has been licensed as an honorary assistant bishop in the Diocese of Truro.

 Other activities

-In 2004, James joined the House of Lords as a Lord Spiritual.
+James joined the House of Lords as a Lord Spiritual on 17 March 2004.
 In 2011, he became a member of the Lords Select Committee on Communications, and he was subsequently appointed spokesman for the Church of England on media issues.
 In 2019, he chaired the independent inquiry into the malpractice by surgeon Ian Paterson.
+He left the House of Lords on 28 February 2019.